connexcs/docs/docs/customer/routing.md

 + **Flow Speed (CPS)**: Limits the calls per second.
 This must be set for each customer card assigned to the customer account.

 + **CPS Spike Buffer**: Limit a spike of calls by spreading it over a longer period of time.
-This essentially manages a large volumes of calls over a short period of time.
-Once the buffer limit is reached then the calls per second kicks in, spreading the spike of calls over a longer period of time.
+This essentially manages a large volume of calls over a short period of time.
+Once the buffer limit is reached then the calls per second kicks in, distributing the spike of calls.

 !!!
 Note "CPS Buffering"
     **CPS Buffering**: Used to manage large volumes of calls over a short period of time.
 This process maximises saturation and increases call completion within a given CPS restriction.
 It does this by removing spikes and borrowing capacity from future seconds.
 If incoming traffic exceeds your pre-set CPS, it holds the call for one second, and then tries again.
 You can increase the second count in the CPS Spike Buffer field.
 Changing the CPS Buffering value only affects calls that exceed the CPS.
 The delay will show as increased PDD on the call, each second the system will emit a 100 Trying (High CPS, Buffering) response to indicate the status/progress of the call.